cpba/code-edit/README.md

 ## Contributing

-If you plan to contribute, check `DESIGN.md` and `CONTRIBUTING.md`.
+If you plan to contribute, check `CONTRIBUTING.md`.

 ## Notable Planned Features